Wheat Ridge, Colorado: Geography

 Wheat Ridge is located in the Colorado Piedmont on the western edge of the Great Plains just east of the Front Range of the Southern Rocky Mountains.
 Clear Creek, a tributary of the South Platte River, flows east then northeast through the city.
 Lena Gulch, a tributary of Clear Creek, flows northeast through the southwest part of the city.

 There are several small lakes and reservoirs in Wheat Ridge.
-Crown Hill Lake, Kestrel Pond, and North Henry Lee Reservoir are located in the south-central part of the city.
+Crown Hill Lake, Kestrel Pond, and North Henry Lee Reservoir are in the south-central part of the city.
 West Lake, Tabor Lake, and Prospect Lake are located along Clear Creek in the west-central part of the city.

 According to the United States Census Bureau, the city has a total area of 9.55 sqmi of which 9.30 sqmi is land and 0.25 sqmi of it (2.6%) is water.

 As a suburb of Denver, Wheat Ridge is part of both the greater Denver metropolitan area and the Front Range Urban Corridor.
 It borders other communities on all sides including: Arvada to the north; Lakeside, Mountain View, and Denver to the east; Edgewater to the southeast; Lakewood to the south; Applewood to the southwest; and Fairmount to the northwest.